 Looking for a fun and simple way to craft for St. Patrick’s Day?
 Painting rainbows with q-tips or cotton swabs are perfect for making colorful painted rainbows!
 You can turn these into greeting cards or hang your picture up to decorate for spring!

-Q-tips are the perfect paint brush for little ones.
+Q-tips, or cotton swabs, are the perfect paint brush for little ones.
 They fit well in kids hands and are smooth to paint with.
 We created these rainbow cards to celebrate spring and St. Patrick’s Day which is just around the corner.

-- Q-tips – one per color
+- Q-tips or cotton swabs – one per color of paint

 - paint – all the colors of the rainbow

 - paper sheets or folded cards – white paper is best

 1. Set our your paints and get your Q-tips ready.